biobakery/banocc/vignettes/banocc-vignette.md

 ### Output Control

-There are several parameters that control the type of output which is returned.
+There are several parameters that control the type of output which is returned by `get_banocc_output`.

 #### Credible Interval Width